 Recommended for ages 3 and up.

-Hanukkah Coloring and Activity Book
+Hanukkah Coloring & Activity Book

 Colorful, fun, and beautifully illustrated, this book features 24 activities that tell the story of Hanukkah with text (English and Hebrew with transliteration) and images.
 In addition to offering something to color on each of the 32 pages, the book includes holiday-themed tic-tac-toe, a maze, a board game, and a dreidel hunt.